mrixon95/Docs_On_Term3_CCC_course/Term3_Week1_Day2/Term3_Week1_Day2_Notes.md

 Postgres comes with a default role of postgres

-### Launch psql utility or connect to sql server using :
+### Launch psql utility or connect to sql server using:
 ```

 	sudo apt-get --purge remove postgresql